146: Paul Foot Award: The Winner

 Patrick Butler and Josh Halliday,

-could you come up?
+could you come out?

 Patrick, Josh, congratulations on winning.
+You must be very glad.

+I'm completely over the moon.
 Of all the awards, of all the journalistic awards, this is the one.

 I mean, this is the one that when we've discussed it, we've thought, this is the one we really want to win.
+And my government won it.

 It's amazing.

-In an ideal world, when you're back for next year's award,
+In an ideal world, when you're back for next year's award, what would you like to have seen happen with this story?

-I mean if we're back here in a year's time, you know, we'd like to see an end to the sort of persecution of unpaid carers, an end to the criminal prosecutions, an end to the punishing of people via this cliff edge fiasco.
+I mean, if we're back here in a year's time, you know, we'd like to see an end to the sort of persecution of unpaid carers, an end to the criminal prosecutions, an end to the punishing of people via this cliff edge fiasco.

-And, you know, this is really an important point about does the state side with unpaid carers who are propping up the social care system and give them the benefit of the doubt when they are just trying to survive.
+And, you know, this is really an important point about does the state side with unpaid carers who are propping up the social care system and give them the benefit of the

+when they are just trying to survive.
 That's all they're doing.

 They're not trying to con the system.
+They're not

-They're not defrauding the public purse by earning an average of 50p or £1
+defrauding the public purse by earning an average of 50p or £1

+over the threshold for a year or two.
 They're just trying to survive in an incredibly difficult time of their life.

 And so what we really want is a more compassionate system.

-You mentioned in your speech Patrick the editorial support that you'd had and I think it's always worth talking about that a little bit.
+You mentioned in your speech, Patrick, the editorial support that you'd had and I think it's always worth talking about that a little bit.
+I wonder if you'd mind saying a bit more about that now.

-I think when I first came to the news session with the story, they thought this was a great story.
+I think when I first came to the news session with the story they thought this was a great story.
+They recognised the injustice and I think lots of people think that carers don't matter.

 Who are carers?
+They're just basically

-hundreds of thousands, if not millions, of mainly middle-aged women who look after their loved ones, whose lives are basically an act of love to their family and their sons and their daughters and their partners.
+hundreds of thousands if not millions of mainly middle-aged women who look after their loved ones, whose lives are basically an act of love to their family and their sons and their daughters and their partners.

+In the back of my mind, I was thinking like a journalist is always thinking, is this a story?
 And the more and more we did it, the more I thought this is an amazing story.

 And thanks to my colleagues who saw this and put a lot of resource and time and energy and enthusiasm behind it.
+They backed us at every stage.

 They cleared the front page every now and then for us to do a story.
+They gave us space inside.

 We went on the podcast.
+They backed it from start to finish.

-They backed it from start to finish and I have to say, you know, that was a great judgment on their part.
+And I have to say, you know, that was great judgment on their part.
+I mean, I don't even need to ask this.

 Is there more to come on this story?

-Are you working on whatever's next in terms of the carers allowance scandal?
+Are you working on whatever's next in terms of the carers' allowance scandal?
+Yeah, we're absolutely focused on this dead set.

 And all of those shortlisted tonight have held their nerve against official denial, official obfuscation.
+And, you know, that doesn't put us off.

 We'll keep going.

-This award I hope will really turbocharge our investigation, you know, put it in the public spotlight even more than it is and you know power us on to proper change in government.
+put it in the public spotlight even more than it is and

-The main reason why this story happened and it worked and it made so many people angry at the unfairness.
+power us on to proper change in government.
+The main reason why this story happened and it worked and it made so many people angry at the unfairness was that lots of people, unpaid carers, not least,

-spoke to us and they were incredibly brave most of them were very ashamed of what they've done they thought it was their fault they thought no one was listening to them and would listen to them and they were just going to take their punishment beating
+They thought no one was listening to them and would listen to them and they were just going to take their punishment beating.

-We will be back again next year with another Paul Foot Award but we'll also be back again tomorrow with another regular episode of Page 94.
+So that's it from this year's Paul Foot Award.
+We will be back again next year with another Paul Foot Award, but we'll also be back again tomorrow with another regular episode of Page 94.

 Tune in.